rdebusscher/microstream-serializer-examples/hello-world/README.md

 # Hello World

-The most simple example with the MicroStream Serializer.
+The most simple example with the MicroStream `Serializer`.

-It shows you the basic usage of the Serializer.
-Important aspects of the code.
+It shows you the basic usage of the Serializer and important aspects of the code.

 * The Maven dependency